 When You Need a Court Martial Lawyer in Harrisburg, PA

 The hard-hitting defense lawyers at Gonzalez & Waddington have gained a reputation for defending military members at military installations worldwide.
 If you are stationed in Harrisburg, PA and are accused of a military offense, then having the most hard-hitting military defense attorney can be the difference between having your rights trampled versus winning your case or redeeming your career.
 Our criminal defense attorneys represent Harrisburg, PA service members in both criminal and administrative matters to include representing military service members accused of sex assault, robbery, and other crimes under military law.

-This film is a great example of why you need to retain the best military lawyers possible.
+This film is a great example of why you need to retain the best military defense lawyers possible.